The Content window

 In the Multi-output tab, click “Wizard”, and input 2 horizontal parts, with a 256px overlap.

 This will generate 2 parts, with the correct overlap, and the correct softedges.
-On the 2D stage, the Display will appear to take 3584px.
+On the 2D stage, the Media Server will appear to take 3584px.

 The middle part will be rendered twice, once for the left projector, once for the right projector.